usdoj-crt/crt-portal/docs/pull_requests.md

 - If it is for logic, test the logic locally (and make sure there is an appropriate test)
 - If it is a front end task, make sure renders as expected
 - Make sure tests pass
+- Think critically about any security concerns the PR may introduce.
+(Have those discussions off of GitHub.)
 - We are not looking for perfection, we are looking for a solid base to iterate on.
 Things need to be secure and usable, but we can always make things better later.

 Once the reviewer is satisfied with the PR: